mjordan/introduction_to_relational_databases/README.md

 ![MySQL command-line client](assets/mysql_client_query.png)

 Other command-line clients exist for specific purposes.
 For example, a database developer or administrator would use the `mysqldump` command to produce a "dump" of a MySQL database for backup purposes or for moving to a different server.
-The dump contains all the SQL commands required to recreate the database.
-For example, this is dump of the Books database that we saw earlier in the workshop:
+The dump contains all the SQL commands (and data, if there is any) required to recreate the database.
+For example, this is a dump of the Books database we saw earlier in the workshop:

 ```sql
 -- MySQL dump 10.13  Distrib 5.5.41, for debian-linux-gnu (i686)